elementary/granite/README.md

 * valadoc
 * gtk-doc

-To generate Vala documentation from this repository, use `ninja doc/valadoc` in the build directory:
+To generate Vala documentation from this repository, run this command in the build directory:

-    make valadocs
+    ninja doc/valadoc

-To generate C documentation from this repository, use `ninja doc/cdocs` in the build directory:
+To generate C documentation from this repository, run this command in the build

-    make cdocs
+directory:

+    ninja doc/cdocs